 Rowan Helping Ministries provides emergency and transitional housing for homeless persons along with meals, clothing and other supports.
-The \$22,500 grant provided 32% of the \$70,233 spent on shelter salaries from August 2009 until January 2010.
-Of the total 325 beneficiaries, 16 persons were elderly and 9 were disabled.
-Races and ethnicities represented included 180 White, 133 Black, 5 Other/Multi-Racial and 4 Hispanic.
+The \$22,500 grant provided 33% of the \$68,302 spent on shelter salaries from July 2008 until November 2008.
+During these months, 203 local homeless individuals received 4,218 nights of shelter services.
+Five (5) of those individuals were disabled and 27 were elderly.

-HUD Performance Management System Activity: Rowan Helping Ministries HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability
+Table 14 HUD Performance Management System Activity: Rowan Helping Ministries HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability

 The Family Crisis Council provides emergency shelter services for victims of domestic abuse.
 The agency was able to fund a portion of the Resident Manager position for its emergency shelter with the \$14,000 in CDBG funds.
-During the year, 85 women and 53 children affected by domestic abuse were sheltered.
-Races and ethnicities represented among the adult women included 44 White, 40 Black, and 5 Hispanic.
-Two (2) persons were disabled.
+During the year, 277 victims of domestic abuse were sheltered and 4,905 nights of shelter services were provided.
+The shelter was at maximum capacity 17% of the time with an average daily occupancy of 13.46.
+Five (5) of those individuals were disabled and one (1) was elderly.

-HUD Performance Management System Activity: Family Crisis Council HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability
+Table 15 HUD Performance Management System Activity: Family Crisis Council HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability

 The Community Care Clinic provides medical care, dental care and prescription medications to uninsured residents of Salisbury and Rowan County.
 The clinic was able to fund a portion of its Dental Hygienist position with the \$10,000 in CDBG funding.
-Beneficiaries included 622 White, 280 Black, 9 Other/Multi-Racial and 19 Hispanic.
-The clinic reported 148 initial dental visits, which for many of these patients was the first time to see a dentist in over ten years.
+Due to increasing need in the community for these services, the agency more than doubled the number of clinics held and the number of dental visits this year.
+The clinic reported 1,032 dental patients served during this time.
+Fifty (50) of those individuals were disabled and 21 were elderly.

-HUD Performance Management System Activity: Community Care Clinic HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability
+Table 16 HUD Performance Management System Activity: Community Care Clinic HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability

 The Summer Youth Employment Program is coordinated jointly by the City of Salisbury Parks and Recreation and Human Resources Departments to place youth from low-moderate income families in various summer jobs with the city.
-All funding goes toward paying the student's salaries.
-This year ten (10) students were hired for a six-week term.
-The students go through the interview process and receive valuable on-the-job training.
+All funding goes toward paying the student salaries.
+This year eleven (11) students were hired for a six-week term.
+The students go through the interview process, receive valuable on-the-job training and earn extra income.
 City employees provide supervision, job skill coaching and are able to provide mentoring for at-risk youth which has been an important city initiative.
-Races represented included 1 White and 9 Black.

-HUD Performance Management System Activity: Youth Employment Program HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability
+Table 17 HUD Performance Management System Activity: Youth Employment Program HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability

-The West End Community Garden is a demonstration garden located in the West End Neighborhood which is maintained by volunteers with the Rowan County Master Gardener Association.
+The West End Community Garden is a demonstration garden located in the West End neighborhood which is maintained by volunteers with the Rowan County Master Gardener Association.
 The garden received \$1,500.00 in CDBG funds for educational supplies and programming costs this year.
 The Master Gardeners coordinated garden programs for children enrolled at the Miller Center and the 4-H Club, and seniors from the Miller Center, local churches and retirement homes.
-At least 407 persons benefited from these programs.
-The garden is located in an area designated for neighborhood revitalization.
+At least 576 persons benefited from these programs.
+The garden is located in an area selected by the City of Salisbury for neighborhood revitalization.

-HUD Performance Management System Activity: Rowan County Master Gardeners - West End Community Garden HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability
+Table 18 HUD Performance Management System Activity: Rowan County Master Gardeners - West End Community Garden HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability